 handle = renderElement.Activate(content, settings);PlayOverlay renders 3D effects as an overlay on top of an existing UI element — without replacing the element's background.
 This is ideal for layering particle effects over icons, buttons, or cards.

-VisualElement is created inside the target element (positioned absolutely, centered)aspect-ratio is set from the RenderTexture dimensions to prevent stretching// Default: 100% size, centered, aspect-ratio preserved
+VisualElement is created inside the target element (positioned at the configured anchor)aspect-ratio is set from the RenderTexture dimensions to prevent stretching// Default: 100% size, centered, aspect-ratio preserved

 UIRenderHandle handle = UIRenderManager.Instance.PlayOverlay(effectPrefab, myIcon);